radicallyopensecurity/Nonprofit-Ventures/brainstorm-notes/business-model.md

   * Project Together has open-sourced their coaching methods - a coach calls once per month to hold entrepreneurs accountable
 * (But I don't necessarily want to commit to doing more than organizing a Startup Bootcamp right now.)

+More stuff:
+* [Brainstorming / Ideation](business-model-brainstorming.md) (wild and crazy ideas - please take with a grain of salt)